 Ian Hemstock, Water Incident Manager, explains: “Thanks to our specialist training, and our all-terrain Land Rovers, our team can reach the parts that other motoring organisations can’t.

 “Crew members are certified as Swiftwater Rescue Technicians and train to DEFRA standards, which enables multi-agency work with the fire service and other flood responders.
 This gives us access to flood-hit areas that are closed to the public and other breakdown providers.”

 On 13 February, the Royal Berkshire Fire & Rescue Service called on the AA to provide a boat team and two Land Rovers.
 Their challenge?
 To assist throughout Berkshire, reassuring residents, recovering cars, and even keeping the fire and rescue vehicles on the road.

-Darron Burness – SORT Operations Manager and Water Incident Manager – was holed up in the control room at Silver Command liaising with his crew on the ground.
+Darron Burness – AA Operations Manager and Water Incident Manager – was holed up in the control room at Silver Command liaising with his crew on the ground.